microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

 - Navigate to the [AI Studio](https://ai.azure.com) and click on **Hub Overview**.
 In the Connected resources, you should see Azure OpenAI.
 - On the left navigation bar, click on Deployments.
 - Deploy the following models in your Azure OpenAI resource.
-  - `gpt-4`
+  - `gpt-4` or `gpt-4o`
   - `gpt-35-turbo`
   - `text-embedding-ada-002`